Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 6. Based on the conclusion of one Pugh chart, pick a new `DATUM` if necessary and repeat steps 1 to 5 until a final recommendation is determined.

 #### Interpretation
-Here is a short interpreation of the Pugh chart shown above:
+Here is a short interpretation of the Pugh chart shown above:
 - "Walkway" performs worse than "Walle" in all objectives except for `6.2.1`, but objective `6.2.1` is deemed by team not as important as `6.4.1.1` and `6.4.1.2.`.
 - On a surface level, the "Tree" performs half better and half worse, but `6.5.1` and `6.4.1.2` are important, so we might conclude that "Tree" < "Walle" < Walkway.
 - Next step could be setting the `DATUM` to "Walkway".
 Doing so, we obtain: